Kelseylin2000/global-student-social-media/README.md

 - **AWS CloudFront CDN**: Used to accelerate content delivery globally, optimizing static asset loading speeds and improving user experience.
 - **AWS EC2**: Hosts the backend application with systemd ensuring automatic startup and stable operation of backend services.
 - **AWS RDS**: A managed relational database service used to handle structured data with high availability and automated backups.
-- **AWS ElastiCache (Redis)**: A managed Redis service that provides caching and accelerates database queries, improving overall application performance.
+- **AWS ElastiCache (Redis)**: A managed Redis service used to store user information and browsing history, providing caching and accelerating database queries, which improves overall application performance.